-For the last 18 years, the FactorLab team has been on a mission to help reduce or even eliminate serious injuries and fatalities (SIFs) in the workplace.
-Our journey started with digital hazards forms on Palm Pilots that went beyond completing paper forms or taking a survey.
+For nearly 20 years, the FactorLab team has been on a mission to help reduce or even eliminate serious injuries and fatalities (SIFs) in the workplace.
+Our journey started with digital hazard forms on PalmPilots that went beyond completing paper forms or taking a survey.
 More recently, we developed sophisticated predictive models that incorporated over a billion field safety observations to prove that employee engagement was a strong factor and positive contributor to company culture.
-We successfully conducted use cases to establish the importance of everyday conversations in the field and we collected and contextually analyzed them.
+We successfully conducted use cases to establish the importance of everyday conversations in the field.

-At the same time, we knew the essence of engagement could only be captured in a real-world, real time setting and that its ultimate value would only be realized when we could aggregate and synthesize individual conversations.
+At the same time, we knew the essence of engagement could only be captured in a real-world, real-time setting and that its ultimate value would be realized when we could aggregate and synthesize individual conversations.
 We challenged ourselves to find a way to use these interactions to identify actionable precursors for incidents, as well as potential safety or risk system health failure.
 This inspired us to develop new ways to visualize and capture data through video to provide organizations a view into the heart and soul of their culture.
-With this visibility, CEOs would be able to develop new metrics to measure the effectiveness of their improvement efforts.
+With this visibility, it was our intentions that CEOs would be able to develop new metrics to measure the effectiveness of their improvement efforts.